isdk/isdk-lang-spec/README.md

 * If no function names are specified during import, all functions will be imported by default.
 For example, `js:path`, then all path functions will be imported into the current script (functions with the same name that already exist will not be imported), and can be used in the script directly via `$basename(...)`.
 * During import, you can use `*` to indicate importing onto the package name object.
 For example, `"js:path": "* "`, then in the current script, use it through `$path.basename(...)`
   * You can specify specific names to replace `*`.
 For example, `"js:path": "aPath"`, then in the current script, use it through `$aPath.basename(...)`
-* If the module contains a function `$initializeModule` and it is imported, this function will be executed automatically after the module is loaded.
+* If the module contains a function `$initializeExec` and it is imported, this function will be automatically executed during the initialization phase after the module is loaded.
-  * Exception for packages(directories): The entry script will always be executed as `$initializeModule` automatically after the module is loaded.
+  * Exception for packages(directories): The entry script will always be executed as `$initializeExec` automatically during the initialization phase.
-  * To disable this behavior, you must manually set `$initializeModule: {disable: true}` when importing the package(directory).
+  * To disable this behavior, you must manually set `$initializeExec: {disable: true}` when importing the package(directory).
-  * If you want to disable this behavior within the package itself, then set `$initializeModule: false` in the entry script.
+  * If you want to disable this behavior within the package itself, then set `$initializeExec: false` in the entry script.
-  * Additionally, directly referencing a file within the package will also skip `$initializeModule`.
+  * Additionally, directly referencing a file within the package will also skip `$initializeExec`.
     * Example: `ai:package_name#./some.ai.js`
     * If you want the entry script of the package to be executed during initialization, ensure that `some.ai.js` is exported via the entry script:
       * Example: `ai:package_name: ['some']`